DevCycleHQ/devcycle-docs/docs/best-practices/feature-flag-cleanup.md

 ## Using Code Insights for feature flag cleanup

 Our platform provides tools to facilitate feature flag cleanup.
 Feature Flag Reach and Code References on DevCycle can help you decide when to remove feature flags.
+For a demo, watch our video [Cleaning up your Feature Flags using DevCycle's Code Usages](https://youtu.be/0yhmQ-3OZX8).

 ### Feature Flag Reach